This creamy avocado macaroni salad recipe is perfect for summer gatherings! A classic vegan macaroni salad with a dairy free, avocado sauce.

-Classic macaroni salad is made with cooked macaroni, vegetables, and a mayonnaise-based dressing.
+Classic pasta salad is made with cooked pasta (often macaroni), vegetables, and a mayonnaise-based dressing.
 It’s a simple dish to prepare: cook pasta, add mix-ins, add mayo, stir.

-The avocado-based creaminess in this macaroni salad isn’t over-the-top.
+The avocado-based creaminess in the pasta salad isn’t over-the-top.
 It’s there, but it’s subtle.
 Plus, avocado is rich in health-supporting nutrients.
 These include fiber, folate, Vitamin E, potassium, and healthful fats.

 I tried a few different versions of the dressing as I was playing around with the recipe.
 One only included avocado, another avocado and olive oil.
 Another—the I liked the most—was avocado blended with unsweetened vegan yogurt.